greenorbitspace/hub/userguide/content/en/docs/glossary/h/hyperspectral-imaging.md

 ---
 title: Hyperspectral Imaging
 ref: hyperspectral-imaging
+weight: 1
+exported_at: '2025-06-16T15:03:23.884784+00:00'
-description: Hyperspectral imaging is a technology that captures and processes information from across the electromagnetic spectrum.
-It involves collecting images at many different wavelengths, allowing for the identification of materials, detection of processes, and monitoring of environmental changes.
+definition: Hyperspectral imaging is a technology that captures and processes information from across the electromagnetic spectrum.
+This technique is used to identify materials, detect processes, and provide detailed information about the physical and chemical properties of objects or environments by analyzing the reflected light from them in many narrow spectral bands.
-notion_page_id: 214d6625-c679-80b9-b578-d4702afcdfe3
-exported_at: '2025-06-16T14:23:21.381400+00:00'
 tags:
+- Research
-- tools
+- Standards
-category:
+id: GL170
+categories:
 - Space & Technology
-id: GL170
 ---